Understanding the differences between realized and unrealized gains and losses is critical for proper accounting and tax planning.

 Distinguishing between realized and unrealized is crucial for accounting and tax purposes:

-• Accounting - Realized gains/losses impact the income statement and must be recorded.
-Unrealized remain as balance sheet changes only until an asset sale occurs.
+Accounting - Realized gains/losses impact the income statement and must be recorded.
+Unrealized remains as the balance sheet changes only until an asset sale occurs.

 Properly categorizing gains/losses avoids over/understating income or tax liability in a given year.
 Investors should be aware if a gain/loss is realized or unrealized before making tax or investment decisions based on performance.